waynodiablo/Oystercard/lab_week/lab_week.md

 # Lab Week

 ### What is Lab Week?
 Lab Week is one of the most important weeks at Makers Academy.
-It marks your transition from the first half of the course, where foundational concepts and technologies are introduced; to the second half of the course, where these are applied in increasingly more project-based scenarios.
+It marks your transition from the first half of the course - where foundational concepts and technologies are introduced - to the second half of the course, where these are applied in increasingly more project-based scenarios.
 Since working in teams is a huge part of being a professional developer, Lab week will also introduce group work.

 In addition to this, we will introduce a completely new way of working on software projects, which gives a much closer experience to interpreting a real-world brief using industry-standard processes to plan and execute the tasks at hand.